martinvuyk/forge-tools/README.md

 # Forge Tools
 Tools to extend the functionality of the Mojo standard library.
 Hopefully they will all someday be available in the stdlib.
 The main focus is to only include things that would make sense in such a library.

+**Keep in mind:** Everything is still a Work In Progress and mojo nightly is constantly changing.

 ## How to Install
-#### Keep in mind: Everything is still a Work In Progress and mojo nightly is constantly changing
 ```bash
 magic run ./scripts/package-lib.sh
 ```